Emanuel weighs in on fatal South Shore police shooting

 Emanuel said that COPA would release all the videos when they finish their investigation.

+The shooting sparked three consecutive days of protests, some of them violent, as activists criticized the police department's handling of Augustus, who appears to be in the process of showing a police officer his firearms license when a second officer grabs his arm.
+That action initiates the struggled that led to him being shot after he's seen apparently reaching for his waistband.

+"I really believe if they had kept it calm like the first, professional officer did, who represents CPD in the proper manner, I think the young man would be alive today," said Reverend Ira Acree.

 Hundreds demonstrated in South Shore Monday night.
 They want more body-camera video released with audio.
-But city officials said there are no immediate plans to do that.

 On Saturday night, police tried to detain Augustus outside a store near West 71st Street and South Jeffery Avenue for carrying a gun.